 Naliandrah is of associative significance as a highly distinctive residential design by the architectural partnership Holgar and Holgar.
-The property is considered to be the best representative example of Holgar and Holgar's work.
+Holgar and Holgar was a noted husband-and-wife architectural partnership comprising Helen Ptaszynska-Holgar and Wladyslaw Aleksander Janusz Ptaszynski-Holgar.
+Well-regarded for their combination of luxurious high-end eclecticism with European Modernist design principles, the firm was responsible for designing a number of noted post-war Modernist residences in Stonnington.
+The property is considered to be the most impressive example of Holgar and Holgar's work.
 (Criterion H)